Barrell-Aging: Sourcing Craft Beer’s Chosen Vessels

-Vinnie Cilurzo doesn’t just pick any ol’ wine barrels to age his internationally renowned sour beers.
+Vinnie Cilurzo doesn’t just pick any ol’ wine barrels to barrel-age his internationally renowned sour beers.

 Co-owner and head brewer of Russian River Brewing Co. in Santa Rosa, Calif., Cilurzo partners regularly with about a half-dozen wineries in his own backyard in the noted wine region of Sonoma County.
 In Cilurzo’s case, familiarity breeds contentment—and some mighty complex brews.

 “They each have a specialty, typically, that I like,” Cilurzo said, “but because we are matching specific beers with a barrel that has a specific wine in it previously—Temptation is chardonnay, Supplication is pinot and Consecration is cabernet—we’re hitting wineries that make these specific varieties.
 We’re not just going out and buying (barrels) generically.
 And we almost never use a broker because we’re in wine country and we’ve got the relationships, so we tend to do everything direct.
 I can inspect the barrels.”

 With today’s “rage to age” in the craft beer world, developing direct relationships with barrel suppliers is becoming more and more advantageous for breweries.
 Quality, availability and proud regionality all come into play.